-Waterloo Region District School Board (WRDSB) provides each student in Grades 6 to 8 with a Chromebook.
-Our goal is to ensure that students have equitable access to devices which are important for learning, student achievement and well-being.
+The Waterloo Region District School Board (WRDSB) aims to ensure that students have equitable access to devices which are important for student achievement and well-being.

 How It Works

-• Each student in Grades 6 to 8 is assigned a Chromebook to use for the school year.
+• Each student in Grades 7 and 8 will need to opt-in to receive a WRDSB-provided Chromebook to use for the school year.

-• These devices remain the property of WRDSB.
+• WRDSB-provided Chromebooks remain the property of WRDSB.

-• Students with Special Education Assistive (SEA) devices should continue to use the device assigned to them.
+• Students with Special Education (SEA) devices should continue to use the device assigned to them.

 • Students must read and agree to follow the WRDSB’s Responsible Use Procedure.